Survivor: Nicaragua: Reception

 Survivor: Nicaragua was heavily panned by critics and fans, and is often considered to be one of the worst seasons in the series.
 Survivor columnist Dalton Ross of Entertainment Weekly ranked Nicaragua as the second-worst season of the entire series, only better than Island of the Idols, for four reasons: "1) Splitting the tribes up by age and the Medallion of Power were both enormous flops.
 2) Like One World, Thailand and Fiji, just too many unlikable players.
 3) Two people quitting with only 11 days left.
 4) No big memorable moments.
 Even Thailand had the fake merge and Fiji had the big Yau-Man/Dreamz free car deal gone bad, but what was Nicaragua's signature moment?
 Unfortunately, it was people quitting, and that was memorable for all the wrong reasons."
 This season was similarly ranked as the second-worst by Inside Survivor in 2020 due to underwhelming gameplay, pointless twists, and an unlikeable cast.
 Nicaragua was ranked as the worst season by fan site "The Purple Rock Podcast" in 2020, describing it as having "terrible casting, a terrible gimmick, and a terrible winner," combined to make "a truly horrendous Survivor viewing experience."
 In 2015, a poll by Rob Has a Podcast ranked rank 27th out of 30 with Rob Cesternino ranking it at number 23.
 This was updated in 2021 during Cesternino's podcast, Survivor All-Time Top 40 Rankings, ranking 34th.
+In 2024, Nick Caruso of TVLine ranked this season 45th out of 47.
 The gameplay of winner Jud "Fabio" Birza also received very negative reception.
 Birza placed last out of the first 34 winners in a fan poll conducted by Entertainment Weekly in 2017 and also received the most last-place and second-to-last-place votes out of every winner in the poll - by a wide margin.